 But the boom time environment is causing more than just headaches for many carriers.
 Finding drivers and dockworkers, port congestion, bad weather, rail service issues, and getting equipment stuck at warehouses are some of the obstacles carriers are facing as they try to meet inflated demand and replenish still depleted inventories.

-This hot freight market may not be as desirable as it appears from afar, according Curtis Garrett, VP of pricing and carrier relations at Recon Logistics.
+This hot freight market may not be as desirable as it appears from afar, according to Curtis Garrett, VP of pricing and carrier relations at Recon Logistics.
 Recon is a third-party logistics and transportation management system provider.
 Garrett’s role in pricing and analytics provides a great view into the operations at many LTL networks across the country.

 While many of the traditional LTL metrics like tonnage and revenue per hundredweight are rising, excluding the recent winter storms, there is some noise in the numbers as carriers navigate chaotic conditions.

 Most carriers have seen meaningful margin improvement, posting operating ratios several hundred basis points better year-over-year during the back half of 2020.
 In an interview with FreightWaves, Garrett said in recent months customer acquisition costs, largely due to a robust freight market, have never been cheaper, but driver acquisition costs have never been higher.